 • Verification of age (Birth Certificate or Passport)

-PLEASE NOTE: If you are unable to arrive by August 31, 2018, your approval will be deferred to Semester 2.
+PLEASE NOTE: If you are unable to arrive before September, your approval may be deferred to Semester 2.
 Students cannot start school until they have completed their Intake & Assessment Appointment.

 English-as-a-Second Language (ESL) Placement